Bestra/three-c-beer-cagematch/README.md

   <p>You'll get back a JSON array with the beer's ranking and the beer's properties.
 Some of the fields are self-explanatory but here are a few:</p>
   <dl>
     <dt>rank</dt>
     <dd>This is the weighted rating of the beer.
-Compared to the beers average rating <code>rAvg</code> it will likely be slightly lower.</dd>
+Compared to the beer's average rating it will likely be slightly lower.</dd>
     <dt>beer.rAvg</dt>
     <dd>The average rating for the beer on beeradvocate.</dd>
     <dt>beer.votes</dt>